Skip to main content

 Mass Drivers

-Mass drivers, often called rail guns, magnetically launch heavy projectiles at incredible speed.
+Mass drivers, often called railguns, use magnetic acceleration to launch projectiles at terrifying speed.

 Mass Driver Notes

 Most suitable ammunition can be mined from asteroids or planetary bodies.
-Most asteroids yield 1d10 × 10 Shots per hour, divided by the number of d12s rolled for damage.
+As a rough rule, most asteroids yield 1d10 × 10 Shots per hour, divided by the number of d12s rolled for the weapon’s damage.

 Mass Driver Table